dynatrace-ace-services/quickstart-ace-configurator-monaco-v1/HostGroup/Readme.md

 ## Advanced approach

-You can use this approach to be completly generic and evolutive.
+You can use this approach to be completly generic.

 Recommanded informations :